MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/how-tos/resources/authoring/class-based.md

 <#
     This class is used within the DSC Resource to standardize how data is returned about the compliance details of the machine.
+Note that the class name is prefixed with the module name - this helps prevent errors raised when multiple modules with DSC Resources define the Reasons property for reporting when they're out-of-state.
 #>
-class Reason {
+class MyDscResourceReason {
     [DscProperty()]
     [string] $Code